openwdl/wdl/modules/SPEC.md

 #### Local Path Dependencies

 A dependency with a **`path`** key points to a local filesystem directory.
-No version selector is required; the module is used as-is from the local path.
+Local path dependencies take no version selector; the module is used as-is from the local path.

 ```json
 {